Legends-Mkt/docker_testnegative/README.md

 UPDATE core_config_data SET value = 'https://testnegative.store/' WHERE config_id = '1653';
 ```

-### Access to the container from folder docker_testnegative in order to be able to run the Magento CLI: (Path: /app)
+### Access to the container from folder testnegative in order to be able to run the Magento CLI: (Path: /app)
 ```
-docker exec -it docker_testnegative_fpm_1 bash mkdir /var/www/.composer/ chown -R www-data /var/www/.composer/ composer self-update --1
+docker exec -it testnegative_fpm_1 bash mkdir /var/www/.composer/ chown -R www-data /var/www/.composer/ composer self-update --1